01fe23bcs144/DAA-project/README.md

 **Applications** include:
 - Analyzing meteorological data through range queries.
 - Financial systems tracking cumulative transactions.

-The implementation of these algorithms enhances query performance on extensive datasets in real-time environments.

 ---

-### **Trees vs. Graphs: Structure and Applications**
+### 6. Trees vs. Graphs: Structure and Applications
 - **Tree**: A simple structure characterized by a single root and no cycles.
   - **Traversal Methods**: Includes Preorder, Inorder, and Postorder (as applicable in directory structured data).
 - **Graph**: A complex network of interconnected nodes that may include cycles.